arenaxr/arena-docs/content/quickstart.md

   ![](../assets/img/tutorial/atlas.png)

 ## Edit in Scene Builder
 Let's take a look at what we've just saved in our [Scene Builder](https://arena.andrew.cmu.edu/build/) tool.
 From here, you can also create/update/delete ARENA objects.

+Select the `example` scene in the scene list and you will see that the `duck_1` object we used with persistence has been pulled out of the persistence DB to be listed here.
+Now, click on the edit button icon to the right of the `duck_1` model in the Scene Objects list.
+Notice that the Object JSON section in the right column has the full JSON you originally submitted.

+Here you can change the position of the Duck model, for example, easily to anything you wish

   ![](../assets/img/tutorial/builder.png)